Saturday, May 9, 2026

 So, the key is smart space planning.
 Here are a few ideas:

-- Use fold-down wall tables in tight spots to preserve walkways.
+2. Employ fold-down wall tables at tight spots to save walkways.

-- Mount vertical greenery in strips rather than full walls for impact but with less bulk
+3. Mount in strips rather than a full wall for impact, but less bulk

-- Define seating areas with hanging light canopies or floor texture changes instead of partitions.
+6. Use hanging light canopies or floor texture changes to define seating areas instead of partitions.

 Plan for Comfort, Flow, and Operational Ease